WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

-grid_turtle.pendown() # this gets the turtle ready for drawing grid_turtle.forward(?) # you must give the turtle for formula for how far to move grid_turtle.penup() grid_turtle.home() # send the turtle back to the middle of the clock
+grid_turtle.pendown() # this gets the turtle ready for drawing grid_turtle.forward(?) # you must give the turtle for formula for how far to move grid_turtle.penup() grid_turtle.goto(0,0) # send the turtle back to the middle of the clock
 ```
 Save and run the code.
 Hopefully there's now a tick at the top of the clock.
 You can adjust the length and thickness by changing the variables ```tick_len``` and ```tick_thick```.